Nutritional yeast first came to attention as an ingredient in vegan cooking.

 A well-balanced microbiome is crucial for a healthy digestive system.

-Saccharomyces cerevisiae has been successfully used as a treatment for gastroenteritis, as it has been found to be effective against E Coli and Salmonella.
+Saccharomyces cerevisiae has been successfully used as a treatment for gastroenteritis, as it has been found to be effective against E. coli and Salmonella.

-Hang on – aren’t yeasts bad for us?
+But aren’t yeasts bad for us?

 You may have been told over the years you have candida albicans, a type of yeast which can proliferate in our bodies, especially if we’ve ever taken antibiotics.